Two TSCA Environmental Release Applications (TERAs) for Pseudomonas putida (P. Putida)

 Because the antibiotic has wide-spread clinical use, EPA's review identified a concern for the antibiotic resistance marker genes to transfer to other microorganisms in the environment which may be human, animal or plant pathogens.
 EPA believes, however, that the probability for this event is extremely low in the field trial because:

-The field trials will occur on a limited access site for a brief
+- The field trials will occur on a limited access site for a brief period of time;

 EPA has determined that the proposed small scale field trials of these intergeneric microorganisms will not present an unreasonable risk of injury to health or the environment.
 In the TERA approval letter, EPA advised the submitter that the antibiotics are among the least desirable antibiotic resistance markers.
 In addition, the submitter is informed that the issue of gene transfer must be addressed in greater detail if the microorganisms are ever proposed for large scale testing or submitted as MCANs.